JettChenT/timeblok/README.md

 `DESCRIPTION` field of an ics entry.

 A `Range` is simply a pair of Occasions, separated by a `~`, indicating, well, a time-range.

+A `Command` is a line of text that starts with a `/` and is followed by a command name and arguments, allowing for an extra level of extensibility.

 #### Filters
 `Filters` are a special type of statement that can be used to filter out dates, events, numbers in a specified range.